Skyler Tse

 This feature was the most straightforward of the three—but straightforward doesn't mean unimportant.
 I defined a flexible yet simple system for image display: clear size variants (small, medium, large) and optional caption treatments that integrated cleanly with the existing content hierarchy.
 The goal was to refine what was already there, and while at it, give the Solution Engineers slightly more control over how they want the post readers intake their content.

-After quick validation loops of confirmed feasibility on the simplicity of the image solution, the team moved on from designing to backend implemetation.
+After quick validation loops—with confirmed feasibility—on the simplicity of the image solution, the team moved on from designing to backend implemetation.

 Users now, gained the ability to size images intentionally, or pair them with text in ways that supported their storytelling.
 The feature proved that giving users control doesn't require elaborate solutions—sometimes the most impactful work is also the most restrained.